 Add in the remaining two tablespoons of butter, now that I think of it, you could do olive oil here if you want to…

-Add in 3 heaping handfuls of baby spinach…
+Once melted, add in 3 heaping handfuls of baby spinach.

-Toss and cook and cook and toss until the spinach is bright green and wilted.
+Stir and cook until the spinach is bright green and wilted.

 By now the pasta should be done.
-Remove about 2 cups of the pasta water- we’ll need this to make our sauce…
+Remove about 2 cups of the pasta water- you will need this to make the sauce.

-…and as much of the pasta water to thin it all out.
+Continue to add as much of the pasta water.
+This will help thin the sauce out.
 For me it was close to 1-1/2 cups.

 Gently toss the zucchini with the pasta, adding more water if needed, then sprinkle in 2 tablespoons freshly grated Parmesan cheese.

-…and a little red pepper flakes if you want some heat.
-I wanted some heat. 😉 Taste-test and season with salt and pepper to your personal preference.
+Feel free to add a little red pepper flakes if you want some heat.
+Clearly I wanted some heat. 😉 Taste-test and season with salt and pepper to your personal preference.